DFHack/dfhack/docs/plugins/manipulator.rst

                                hauling labors for other dwarves so they can focus on their skilled tasks.
-You may also want to restrict your Mechanic's workshops to only skilled mechanics so your haulers don't make low-quality mechanisms.
+You may also want to restrict your Mechanic's workshops to only skilled mechanics so your unskilled haulers don't make low-quality mechanisms.
 Laborer        0         10-12 All labors that don't improve quality with skill,
                                such as Soapmaking and furnace labors.
 Marksdwarf     0         10-30 Similar to Hauler.
 See the description for
                                Meleedwarf below for more details.
 Mason          2         2-4   Masonry and Gem Cutting/Encrusting.
-In the early
-                               game, you may need to run "`prioritize` ConstructBuilding" to get your masons to build wells and bridges if they are too busy crafting stone furniture.
 Meleedwarf     0         20-50 Similar to Hauler, but without most civilian
                                labors.
 This profession is separate from Hauler so you can find your military dwarves easily.
                                Meleedwarves and Marksdwarves have Mechanics and
-                               hauling labors enabled so you can temporarily deactivate your military after sieges and allow your military dwarves to help clean up.
+                               hauling labors enabled so you can temporarily deactivate your military after sieges and allow your military dwarves to help clean up and reset traps.
 Migrant        0         0     You can assign this profession to new migrants
                                temporarily while you sort them into professions.
                                Like Marksdwarf and Meleedwarf, the purpose of